satrapu/home-budget/readme.md

 Description
 -
 A web application used for managing personal budget.
 It serves also as a learning, teaching and experimenting application for JEE6 technologies (EJB, JPA, JSF, CDI).

-Version
+Current version
 -
 0.9.0-alpha1